RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 This modular showcase monorepo demonstrates an example of **codebase, that 90%+ agnostic to state manager**.
 (More than 90% of the code remains unchanged, regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**.)

-### ✅ Advantages
+### ✅⚠️ **Advantages and Trade-offs**

-- **Code Reusability** → Shared modules can be reused across projects, improving efficiency and reducing time-to-market.
+- ✅ **Code Reusability** → Shared modules can be reused across projects, improving efficiency and reducing time-to-market.
-- **Development Flexibility** → Developers can seamlessly move between projects/teams with minimal context-switch overhead => easier scaling of teams during critical tasks
+- ✅ **Development Flexibility** → Developers can seamlessly move between projects/teams with minimal context-switch overhead => easier scaling of teams during critical tasks
-- **Scalability & Maintainability** → This approach requires/enforced clean architecture, that makes the codebase easier to maintain and extend.
+- ✅ **Scalability & Maintainability** → This approach requires/enforced clean architecture, that makes the codebase easier to maintain and extend.

-### ⚠️ **Trade-offs**

-- **Increased Complexity** (additional abstractions, wrappers, and files) => may add to the size of the codebase.
+* ⚠️ **Increased Complexity** (additional abstractions, wrappers, and files) => may add to the size of the codebase.
-- **Higher Initial Investment** → More effort and resources are required upfront; onboarding may be slower for new contributors.
+* ⚠️ **Higher Initial Investment** → More effort and resources are required upfront; onboarding may be slower for new contributors, also needs discipline in codebase's development

 ---

-## 🧠 Main Concepts
+## 🧠 Files structure

 The monorepo is structured into **two fully symmetrical apps (Cubit-based and Riverpod-based) and **packages/\*\*